 A Suitability Assessment Interview (SAI) can take as little as 40 minutes over the phone for the most Basic level assessment (CL0) and perhaps up to four hours for the human-only, highest-level, face-to-face interview (CL3).
 Our Vetting Officers tell candidates that they will be looking for evidence of qualities such as loyalty, honesty and reliability, and that they will explore aspects of their personal backgrounds and professional lives – present and past – that might render them vulnerable to manipulation, blackmail or coercion.
 Candidates are alerted to the fact that they will be asked questions on wide ranging topics such as relationships, finances, use of illicit substances and prescription medications, overseas travel and connections, employment history etc. We acknowledge that some of the questions might seem intrusive, but we also encourage candidates to ask human vetting officers to clarify the relevancy of questions if they are unsure.
 Candidates are assured of our experience in investigating and interpreting events and circumstances that might appear to be a cause for concern but in reality, may have little or no suitability significance.
 Our cadre of vetting professionals are skilled at placing candidates at ease and are committed to ensuring that, despite the intrusive nature of some of the inquiries, all candidates are afforded respect, dignity, and consideration throughout their contact with Cleard Life.

 So what uniquely makes up a Cleard Life Truth Telling environment?

 The candidate agrees to undergo a suitability assessment.

 If you do not want to undergo the assessment, you don’t have to.
-We encourage employers/sponsors to make candidates aware of this process early – so that the candidate doesn’t get shocked or surprised by an out of the blue txt message requesting a Cleard Life interview.
+We encourage employers/sponsors to make candidates aware of this process early – so that the candidate doesn’t get shocked or surprised by an out of the blue message requesting them to book a Cleard Life interview.
 We obviously cannot complete an interview or an assessment when a candidate cannot agree to this.

 The candidate agrees to provide truthful and candid answers and fully cooperate with the assessment process.